Context-Aware Dynamic Feature Extraction for 3D Object Detection in Point Clouds: Related Work

 PointNet \cite{qi2017pointnet} is the pioneer to directly manipulate raw point clouds with neural networks.
-It is efficient and effective to process unordered data and lays the foundation for many 3D detection networks \cite{qi2018frustum,shi2019pointrcnn,yang2019std,qi2019deep}.
+PointNet uses per-point processing to extend the dimension of each point and uses the max-pooling to aggregate global features.
+Based on PointNet, PointNet++ \cite{qi2017pointnet++} proposes sampling layer and grouping layer to extract local features which improve the performance of classification and segmentation.
+PointNet is efficient and effective to process unordered data and lays the foundation for many 3D detection networks \cite{qi2018frustum,shi2019pointrcnn,yang2019std,qi2019deep}.
 The main difference among these methods is the generation of proposals.
 F-PointNet \cite{qi2018frustum} generates frustum-shaped proposals in point cloud with the help of 2D detection and uses PointNet to segment positive points for the regression of 3D bounding box.
-VoteNet \cite{qi2019deep} gets rid of the rely on 2D detection to propose 3D boxes and demonstrates a new proposal generation mechanism with deep Hough voting \cite{hough1959machine}.
+VoteNet \cite{qi2019deep} gets rid of the dependence on 2D detection and proposes a new proposal generation mechanism with deep Hough voting \cite{hough1959machine}.
 It claims that voting from seed points helps with the generation of more confident and accurate proposals.
+ImVoteNet \cite{qi2020imvotenet} further combines image cues with point seeds and improves the 3D detection performance.
 Point RCNN \cite{shi2019pointrcnn} turns to point segmentation network for the generation of 3D proposals.
 Different from F-PointNet, Point RCNN directly segments the whole point cloud and produces proposal for each foreground point.
+For indoor 3D detection, DenseFusion \cite{wang2019densefusion} uses the predicted mask from image features to extract the point set and concatenates the point to each pixel on image feature maps.
+3DSSD \cite{yang20203dssd} generates candidate points from point cloud using furthest point sampling method.
+To improve the point recall, 3DSSD propose a feature-based sampling method and preserve more positive points compared with distance-based sampling.